 The Food and Drug Administration (FDA or we) is extending the compliance date for the final rule requiring disclosure of certain nutrition information for standard menu items in certain restaurants and retail food establishments.
-In the Federal Register of December 30, 2016, we stated that the compliance date for the final rule would be May 5, 2017.
-We are extending the compliance date to May 7, 2018.
-We are taking this action to enable us to consider how we might further reduce the regulatory burden or increase Start Printed Page 20826flexibility while continuing to achieve our regulatory objectives, in keeping with the Administration's policies.
+The final rule appeared in the Federal Register of December 1, 2014, and on May 5, 2016, we stated in the Federal Register that the enforcement of the final rule would begin on May 5, 2017.
+We are taking this action to clarify and confirm that the compliance date for the final rule is May 5, 2017.

 Start Further Info

 Ashley Rulffes, Center for Food Safety and Applied Nutrition (HFS-820), Food and Drug Administration, 5001 Campus Dr., College Park, MD 20740, 240-402-2371, email: firstname.lastname@example.org.